jbigtani/crack-CKAD/README.md

 # Crack CKAD
-A four week plan for beginners to crack CKAD (Certified Kubernetes Application Developer) exam by Cloud Native Computing Foundation.
+A four week plan for beginners to crack [Certified Kubernetes Application Developer](https://www.cncf.io/certification/ckad/) (CKAD) exam by Cloud Native Computing Foundation.
 I have prepared this course based on my own Kubernetes certification that I completed in four weeks.

 ### Background